Connect Teaching Partnership

 - A Disclosure and Barring Service (DBS) check will need to be completed prior to being accepted onto the course.

-- Evidence of at least two weeks experience in a primary school
+- Evidence of at least two weeks experience in a primary school (either paid or on a voluntary basis)

 - At least 3 years recent full-time (or equivalent) work experience.